-Recruitment & Selection Policy
+• Recruitment & Selection Policy

 Proactive recruitment approaches have been applied in acquiring capable people at all careers, levels and positions including of sourcing and attracting all levels of candidates by launching Campus Tour and Activities Programs in leading universities, coordinating with business recruitment agency and allied business network to build SAMART group's branding to all external candidates.
 In Selection Policy, the Company places importance on the selection process, focusing on the most appropriate knowledge, ability and attribute by which their virtues recruitment & selection combines cooperation among original affiliation, expertise in various careers and human resources department to ensure the process of recruitment & selection the most equitable and best efficiency.
-Thus, the selection of employees is transparent, appropriate and support the Company's business situation to lead to the sustainable success of the company and still monitoring risks from COVID-19 pandemic.
+Thus, the selection of employees is transparent, appropriate and support the Company's business situation to lead to the sustainable success.